Can You Weld at Home? Basic Considerations

 Is it safe to weld at home?

-If you follow all the safety practices, you can setup a safe workshop at your home and weld safely.
+If you follow all the safety practices, you can set up a safe workshop at your home and weld safely.
 Always follow the safety requirements and recommendations set by the local authorities and by your equipment manufacturers.

 You want a workshop that is free of welding-related fire, electrical, fume, or gas cylinder hazards.